The W&M Board of Visitors sets the total costs for the upcoming academic year each spring. View the most current estimated annual costs to attend W&M.

 How does the William & Mary Promise impact out-of-state undergraduates?

-This operating model – specifically the guaranteed tuition plan – does not apply to tuition for out-of-state undergraduates, but qualifying out-of-state students may receive up to 25% of their full cost of attendance in grant aid.
-The College will continue to evaluate out-of-state tuition on an annual basis to ensure it is comparable to or less than the tuition charged by peer universities.
+This operating model – specifically the guaranteed tuition plan – does not apply to tuition for out-of-state undergraduates, but qualifying out-of-state students may receive up to 25 percent of their full cost of attendance in grant aid.
+The university will continue to evaluate out-of-state tuition on an annual basis to ensure it is comparable to or less than the tuition charged by peer universities.

 So the W&M Promise is only for in-state undergraduates?

-The W&M Promise is an innovative new plan to ensure and strengthen the university’s long-term excellence.
+The W&M Promise ensures and strengthens the university’s long-term excellence.
 That benefits out-of-state students as well as everyone else associated with William & Mary.